Logging Equipment Operators

 - Inspect equipment for safety prior to use, and perform necessary basic maintenance tasks.

-Logging Equipment Operators with little to no experience tend to make between $22720 and $28820 while the more experienced ones make over $44570 per year.
+Logging Equipment Operators with little to no experience tend to make between $25750 and $32260 while the more experienced ones can earn over $49980 per year.

 |Top 5 paying states||Hourly||Annual|

-1 of the easiest ways to increase your salary as A Logging Equipment Operator is to move to a higher paying state like ID.
-Right now, the highest paying states for Logging Equipment Operators are ID, WA, OR, VT and CA.
+One of the easiest ways to increase your salary as a Logging Equipment Operator is to move to a higher paying state like ID.
+Right now, the highest paying states for Logging Equipment Operators are ID, CA, WA, AZ and OR.

-However a higher pay at ID doesn’t guarantee that you will make more because the living expenses at ID might be 2x higher than where you are currently at now.
+However, a higher pay at ID doesn’t guarantee that you will make more because the living expenses at ID might be twice as high than where you are currently at now.

-3 other factors that can increase your salary as A Logging Equipment Operator is the degree you hold, the industry you work in and lastly the company you work for (bigger companies like the Fortune 500 companies tend to pay more).
+Three other factors that can increase your salary as a Logging Equipment Operator is the degree you hold, the industry you work in, and lastly the company you work for.

-We asked other Logging Equipment Operators what degree they had when they got the job and most of them said they had a No degree followed by High School Diploma.
+We asked other Logging Equipment Operators what degree they had when they got the job and most of them said they had less than a High School Diploma followed by a High School Diploma.

 Pros and Cons